Ariel Graziani: San Jose Earthquakes

-Ariel was the leading goalscorer for the Burn in 2000 with 15 goals and 2001 with 11 goals until he was traded to the San Jose Earthquakes for Salvadoran international Ronald Cerritos.
-In 2002 with the Earthquakes, Graziani, while the team's leading goalscorer with 15 goals, failed to connect adequately with strike partner Landon Donovan.
+In the 2002 San Jose Earthquakes season, Graziani broke a record by scoring six game-winning goals on his way to leading the team with 14 goals and five assists.
+For the third consecutive year, Graziani received MLS All-Star honors, and represented MLS against the United States men's national soccer team in the 2002 MLS All-Star Game. while the team's leading goalscorer, Graziani failed to connect adequately with strike partner Landon Donovan.
 MLS loaned out the final year of his contract.
 A bidding war between Emelec and Barcelona SC ensued where, in the end, Barcelona offered MLS more money.